 Less sensational, but perhaps more significant, is the network’s Human Resources department, which was located in the middle of its office complex—and had glass walls.
 That meant employees wanting to report problems would have had a hard time doing so without being seen.

-As the Lauer case and others show, human resources can be a tough, ethically demanding job, says George Ho, a consultant in Deloitte’s Federal Human Capital practice and an instructor for the Georgetown University master’s program in Human Resources Management.
+As the Lauer case and others show, human resources can be a tough, ethically demanding job, says George Ho, a consultant in Deloitte’s Federal Human Capital practice and an instructor for the Georgetown University Master's in Human Resources Management program.
 According to Ho, HR professionals are entrusted to represent the interests of three groups: the company, its employees, and a variety of stakeholders, from suppliers and consumers to society at large.
 And in NBC’s case, they failed.

 “HR practitioners need to have the courage to ask the difficult questions,” Ho said.
 “It’s always going to be tough to ask these types of questions.”

 Certainly, HR doesn’t bear all the responsibility for addressing employee misbehavior or changing a toxic work culture.
 Ethical leadership starts at the top.
 But HR experts say that if such leadership is lacking, HR must take the difficult step of confronting upper management.

 So are we approaching the nadir of business ethics?
 Surprisingly, no, according to the National Business Ethics Survey, published by the Ethics Resource Center.
 The survey states that the percentage of workers who observed misconduct on the job fell to an all-time low of 41 percent, compared with 45 percent in 2011 and a record high 55 percent in 2007.